 - (a) Continuous emissions monitoring system (CEMS) data; - (b) Source emissions test data (EPA reference method).
-When source emissions test data conflicts with CEMS data for the time period of a source test, source test data must be used; - (c) Source emissions test data (other test method); and - (d) Emission factors or methodology provided in this TSD. - 6.a.
-Baghouse and Bin Vent Filter Emissions.
-The baghouses, powered and unpowered bin vents, and cartridge bin vent filters are point sources of PM emissions.
-Maximum potential emissions can be calculated assuming the maximum hours of operation (8,760 hr/yr), a maximum grain loading for PM, PM10, and PM{2.5}, and the rated maximum flow rate.
+When source emissions test data conflicts with CEMS data for the time period of a source test, source test data must be used; - (c) Source emissions test data (other test method); and - (d) Emission factors or methodology provided in this TSD.

+6.a.
+Baghouse and Bin Vent Filter Emissions (existing).
+Baghouses, powered/unpowered bin vents, and cartridge bin vent filters at this facility are point sources of PM emissions.
+Maximum potential emissions can be calculated assuming the maximum hours of operation (8,760 hr/yr), a maximum grain loading for PM, PM10, and PM2.5, and the rated maximum flow rate.